DoronAzulayPrograming/Look-into-memory/README.md

 These softwares are really complex and it interests me if I can even learn how to do it.
 Today after half a year I share with you the first version of Lim Engine (currently SmScanner)

+## The goal
+The goal is to build software that can control every process that runs on your computer.
+After an in-depth investigation on the subject I decided these were my next steps
++ c   : kernel driver that will provide me with a clean api to mess with memory
++ c++ :dll who can communicate with the driver
++ c++ :disassembler
++ c#  :disassembler wrapper for 32 bit process
++ c#  :gui

 #### System Requirements

 + x64 Windows 10;